runai-professional-services/runai-installer/README.md

 The following fields are always required:
 - `--dns`: DNS name for Run.ai access
 - `--runai-version`: Run.ai version to install
+- If using BCM - please run the script on the BCM headnode

 ### Option Dependencies
 - `--internal-dns` requires `--ip`